jamesrutter/islandconnectivityhub/README.md

-# Deer Isle - Stonington Connectivity Hub Website
+# Island Connectivity Hub Website

-This is a simple static website for the DISCO HUB.
+This is a simple static website for the Island Connectivity Hub.